khannoussi-malek/assembly-8086/README.md

-# To the teachers that say
-#`you are not a developer until you code in assembly`
+# To the teachers that say `"you are not a developer until you code in assembly"`